-Assessment:
+ASSESSMENT:

 Assessment is regarded as an integral part of teaching and learning and is a continuous process.
 It is the responsibility of the class teacher to assess all pupils in their class.
 This is mainly achieved through mini-plenaries, questioning, marking, T.A feedback and pupil self-assessment.
-Pupils are more formally assessed at the end of each unit and the end of each term.